-“Why Russia?”
-This was the question frequently asked, when we announced our plans.
+“Why Russia?” was the question frequently asked when we announced our upcoming trip.
 Because it is a very old country; Because John loves Russian literature; Because it is our 30th anniversary, and we want to do something amazing.
 Safety?
 No worries.
 We’ll be going on a cruise.
-Three meals a day, interpreters, a soft bed with clean sheets and flushing toilets.
+Three meals a day, interpreters, a soft bed with clean sheets, flushing toilets.
 A comfortable but small cabin in which we would be able to pivot from shower to sink to toilette.

-The truth is I felt like a traitor to my strongly held belief.
-Serious travelers do NOT go on cruises.
+The truth is I felt like a traitor to my strongly held belief that serious travelers do NOT go on cruises.
 Serious travelers explore, lose themselves in foreign lands.
 In my view, authentic travel requires immersion.
 I should learn snippets of language, try peculiar foods, stay in small locally-owned hotels and take varied forms of transportation (not including coach buses).
 This strategy implies occasional discomfort.
-As it should be.
 The word ‘travel’ evolved from the Middle English word ‘travail.’

 I want to be the kind of traveler who freely frolicks across the Russian steppes, eating borscht after pausing at a Banya for a refreshing sweat and a birch-bark beating, all without a tour guide.

 Two realities guided our decision to be coddled on a cruise-boat in the Russian Federation: the Cyrillic alphabet and Pussy Riot.
 The Cyrillic alphabet, invented by sibling monks Cyril and Methodius in the 9th Century AD, is a combination of Greek, Hebrew and Roman letters.
 To learn the language, you must first learn the alphabet.
 As for Pussy Riot . . . two women in the punk band had been imprisoned in 2010 for their profane protest of Putin in a Russian Orthodox Church, which illustrates the shaky nature of free speech in the formerly Communist country.